edgarinvillegas/reactjs.org/content/docs/state-and-lifecycle.md

 You can convert a functional component like `Clock` to a class in five steps:

-1. Create an [ES6 class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes), with the same name, that extends `React.Component`.
+1. Create a TypeScript class [(ES6 class refresher)](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes), with the same name, that extends `React.Component`.

-2. Add a single empty method to it called `render()`.
+2. Add a single empty public method to it called `render()`.

 3. Move the body of the function into the `render()` method.